PayFabric/Release-Notes/README.md

 # Change Log – 9/19/2019 Release

-**ADDED.** Sandbox environment for PayFabric [V3] Merchant Portal will be separated from Production environment.
-Note: V2 sandbox & production URLs remain the same.
+**ADDED.** Sandbox environment for PayFabric [V3] Merchant Portal will be separated from Production environment. **NOTE:** V2 sandbox & production URLs remain the same.

 The PayFabric sandbox environment for V3 can be accessed via the following URL: